JackDca/Mailpilewiki/FAQ-Encryption-&-Security.md

 ### Would it possible to add support for one-time passwords?

 This sounds reasonable.
-There are a lot of two-factor authentication methods we may consider implementing, but we've not nailed anything down right now.
+There are a lot of two-factor authentication methods we may consider implementing.

 ### How secure is the database?
 Is it stored on an encrypted volume?